garyranson/graph-wip/doc/html.md

 The web app manifest is a simple JSON file that allows you to control how your app appears on a device's home screen, what it looks like when it launches in that node and what happens when it is launched.
-This allows for much greater control over the UI of a saved site or web app on a mobile device.
+This allows for much greater control mouseOver the UI of a saved site or web app on a mobile device.

 It's linked to from the HTML as follows: